Electric field reconstruction with three polarizations for the radio detection of ultra-high energy particles: Introduction

-The reconstruction of shower properties relies on accurate information about the electric field at the positions of radio detector units.
-However, radio antennas measure voltage signals, making it a crucial first step in all analyses to reconstruct the electric field from these voltage signals.
-The initial technique for reconstructing the electric field from voltage traces, involving the inversion of a 2×2 response matrix, was developed by AERA \cite{Abreu_2011}.
-As shown in Ref \cite{Glaser_2019}, a minimization of the squared error of voltage in the Hilbert envelope helps to obtain a standard solution, which can help to reconstruct the electric field by taking the response of all the antenna channels into consideration.
-However, this method works reliably only with two polarizations for high signal-to-noise-ratios (SNR) events, and noise is ignored.
-Additionally, a forward folding technique based on the frequency slope employs the least-squares ($\chi^2$) method to give better results than this standard method even for events with SNR < 10, with all the antenna channels being considered.
-A more recent and innovative technique employs information field theory to reconstruct signals with low SNR with high precision \cite{welling2021reconstructing,simon2024information}.
-These methods, however, have been applied primarily to antennas with only two horizontal polarizations, leading to incomplete sampling of the three-dimensional electric field.
+The reconstruction of these shower properties relies on accurate information about the electric field.
+However, antennas measure voltage signals, making it crucial to reconstruct the electric field as one the first steps for any subsequent analysis.
+The most widely-used technique for reconstructing the electric field from voltage traces, involving the inversion of a 2×2 response matrix, was developed by AERA in \cite{Abreu_2011} and improved in \cite{Glaser_2019, welling2019reconstructing}, in which a forward-folding technique using multiple channel measurements was later developed to improve the reconstruction accuracy for signals with low SNR, for horizontal EAS, and for signals with bandwidths smaller than that of the detector.
+A more recent technique employs information field theory to reconstruct signals also with low SNR with high precision \cite{welling2021reconstructing,simon2024information}.
+These methods, however, have been applied primarily to antennas with two horizontal polarizations, leading to incomplete sampling of the three-dimensional electric field.
+For the case of three polarizations, the LOPES-3D experiment pioneered multiple weighted reconstruction methodologies, including polarization-direction-specific weighting factors calibrated according to their sensitivity to incident angles \cite{Huber2014_1000043289, huber2022lopes}, with no significant improvement relative to the conventional matrix inversion method.

-Inclined air showers, in particular, exhibit higher signal strength in the vertical component of electric fields than vertical air showers, which highlights the importance of accurately capturing all polarization components of the signal.
-In this context, we introduce a new approach based on least square estimation for reconstructing the electric field, which incorporates not only the two horizontal polarizations but also the additional vertical polarization, allowing a more complete and precise reconstruction of the three-dimensional electric field.
+In this context, we introduce a novel approach based on an analytical $\chi^2$ minimization for reconstructing the electric field.
+It incorporates not only the two horizontal polarizations but also the additional vertical polarization, allowing a more complete and precise reconstruction of the electric field without assumptions on the signal shape, giving a robust electric field estimation even under varying signal conditions and antenna responses.

-This article is organized as follows: section 2 covers the simulations of radio emission, antenna response, and background noise used for reconstruction in our analysis.
-In section 3, we explain our reconstruction method, followed by an assessment of its performance in section 4.
-Finally, we provide a discussion and conclusions in section 5.